American Heart Association Releases New Guidelines For High Blood Pressure And Lifestyle Modifications

 To combat high blood pressure, the AHA recommends the following “lifestyle modifications,” which are based on the latest research.

 People must maintain a normal and healthy weight.
 The normal body mass index (BMI) is between 18.5 and 24.9.
-Physicians also recommend losing 1 kilogram at a period of time to get to the normal and healthy weight.
-With this, the average American could have 1 mmHg drop in systolic blood pressure for every 1-kilogram reduction in body weight.
+Physicians also recommend losing one kilogram at a period of time to get to the normal and healthy weight.
+With this, the average American could have one mmHg drop in systolic blood pressure for every one-kilogram reduction in body weight.

 2. Have regular exercises.

 One type of exercise that could lower blood pressure is aerobic exercise.
 Meanwhile, the AHA recommends dynamic and isometric resistance exercises for strength training.
-Dynamic exercises include squats, tricep dips and bicep curls.
+Dynamic exercises include squats, tricep dips, and bicep curls.

 3. Have this DASH diet.